Casafina/svwet/README.md

 - 👋 Hi, I’m @svwet
-- 👀 I’m interested in Software Engineering, Data Science and Mathematics
+- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Statistics
+- 🌱 I’m currently learning Statistics & Swift

 <!---
 svwet/svwet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.